You are here

 Metro DC PFLAG Cocktail Party

 The Parents, Family & Friends of Lesbians and Gays in the Metropolitan Washington Area hosts its annual cocktail party and silent auction atop the swanky Penthouse Pool Club on U Street.
 This year’s event takes place on May 24.

 DC’s annual four-day event is one of the largest Pride celebrations in the nation.
 Thousands converge on the nation’s capital for the long weekend of citywide events, including a parade, festival and block party, high-profile concert, road race and – taking advantage of Pride’s proximity to Capitol Hill – an equality march, as well as dozens of events at partner hotels, restaurants and other venues throughout the city.
 Here are plenty of reasons to attend this year’s Capital Pride, June 7-10.

 FUSE: Capital Pride Women’s Main Event

 Check out the ultimate women’s event during Capital Pride.
 Organized by women’s nightlife events producers, LURe DC, and Tagg Magazine, a lesbian, bi-, trans and queer mag, FUSE is DC’s hottest women’s event of the year with live music, bottle service and entertainment – and it all takes place during Capital Pride.
 Get your tickets to this year’s event at Biergarten Haus on June 9.

 Mystics Night Pride Night

 WNBA hoops fans come out in droves for this annual event, filling the Verizon Center with a loud and proud cheering section.
 Be there as the Washington Mystics go to battle.
 Get your tickets now.

 Nationals Night Out

 Each year the Washington Nationals host a Night Out to support the local LGBTQ community.
 Catch plenty of exciting baseball action, along with brews, Bryce harper bombs and all of the great eats at Nationals Park.
-Get tickets to this year’s Night Out, which takes place on June 5 against the Tampa Bay Rays.
+Get tickets to this year’s Night Out, which takes place on June 4 against the Chicago White Sox.

 Capital Fringe Festival